A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Torsion-Free Finitely Generated Nilpotent Groups

 \section{Torsion-Free Finitely Generated Nilpotent Groups}

-The point of this section is to provide an alternate proof that torsion-free finitely generated nilpotent groups fit the conditions of Theorem~\ref{coc2} (Theorem~\ref{nil}).
-While this follows from Corollary~\ref{polycresult} the alternate proof gives rise to a simple formula for the asymptotic representation (Remark~\ref{nilForm}).
+The purpose of this section is to provide an alternate proof that torsion-free finitely generated nilpotent groups fit the conditions of Theorem~\ref{coc2} (Theorem~\ref{nil}).
+While this follows from Corollary~\ref{polycresult} the alternate proof gives rise to a simple formula for the asymptotic representation.

 \begin{prop} Suppose that $\Gamma$ is a torsion-free finitely generated nilpotent group with a Mal'cev basis $(a_1,\ldots, a_m)$ and a central extension as follows:

 Then if $\Tilde{a}_i$ is a lift of $a_i$ for $i\in\{1,\ldots,m\}$ and $\Tilde{a}_{m+1}=\iota(1)$, $(\Tilde{a}_1,\ldots,\Tilde{a}_{m+1})$ is a Mal'cev basis for $\Tilde{\Gamma}$. \end{prop} \begin{proof} Let $\theta$ be the set theoretic section for $\varphi$ defined by $\theta(a_1^{x_1}\cdots a_m^{x_m})=\Tilde{a}_1^{x_1}\cdots\Tilde{a}_m^{x_m}$.
 First we claim that any element $g\in\Tilde{\Gamma}$ can be written in the form $\Tilde{a}_1^{x_1}\cdots\Tilde{a}_m^{x_m}\cdot\Tilde{a}_{m+1}^{x_{m+1}}$.
 To see this note that $g=(\theta\circ\varphi(g))\Tilde{a}_{m+1}^{x_{m+1}}$.
 Then the claim follows from the definition of~$\theta$.
 Next to show that this is unique we suppose that $\Tilde{a}_1^{x_1}\cdots \Tilde{a}_{m+1}^{x_{m+1}}=\Tilde{a}_1^{y_1}\cdots\Tilde{a}_{m+1}^{y_{m+1}}$.
 Noting that